nickali/checklists/WordPress-Checklist.md

 ### Best Practices
 * **Webfont Formats** -  Convert fonts to WOFF, WOFF2 and TTF file formats.
 * **Fall-back Typefaces** -  List 2 or more in case desired fonts not available.
-* **Service Configuration** - Set live domain to be white-listed with hosted font services.
+* **Service Configuration** - Set live domain and development IPs to be white-listed with hosted font services.

 ___